 Among these, one of the prominent and vibrant online platform in Singapore is InvestingNote.
-It is a free online platform, and in its site, it states that it is the largest and most interactive platform for investors and traders in South East Asia.
+It is a free online platform, and on its site, it states that it is the largest and most interactive platform for investors and traders in South East Asia.

 Personally, for me I find it more of a platform for sharing of trading ideas.
 One function within it is that it allows users to make estimates for the target prices of specific stocks within a limited period.
 During market corrections or crashes, I notice that there will always be a flurry of posts there.

 On the other hand, if you go to other sites, they may discourage users from discussing about specific stocks (and more gear towards long term investing methodology and personal finance).

 Nevertheless, from time to time I will see super long posts on long term investing ideas (general or towards specific stocks).
 It is also a site where users regularly post news, investing related articles, SGX announcements relating to certain stocks, etc.

 Frankly, I myself do not spend a lot of time in InvestingNote (IN), so I am not really familiar with the long time / frequent users there.
 Moreover, as per how the platform is structured, top investors seldom share their portfolios or performances there but merely exchange opinions (often on particular stocks).